Lemniscate-2525/30_Days_of_ML/Day18_Chest_X_RAY_Classification_Transfer_Learning/README.md

 Training time: 7 minutes 25 seconds.
 Best val acc: 1.000.

-The Phase 2 unfreeze produces a sharp drop in validation loss from epoch 7 onward — exactly what differential learning rate fine-tuning is designed to achieve.
+The Phase 2 unfreeze produces a sharp drop in validation loss from epoch 7 onward, exactly what differential learning rate fine-tuning is designed to achieve.
 The base learns lung-specific texture patterns that the frozen ImageNet features could not capture.

-### Classification Report (Final)
+### Classification Report (Final) :

 | Class | Precision | Recall | F1 | Support |
 |-------|-----------|--------|----|---------|